weirenong/simpleagent/README.md

 ### Hardware

+Recommended:

-- Apple Silicon Mac: M1 / M2 / M3 / M4
+- Apple Silicon Mac: M1, M2, M3, or M4
-- Recommended: 16GB RAM or more
+- 16GB RAM or more

 ### Software